Geometry of Permutation Limits

 \begin{proof}[Proof of Corollary \ref{speed}.]
 Theorem \ref{thm:sinecurve} implies that all limit points of $X^n$ are supported on permuton processes with energy at least $\pi^2/3$.
 Due to the uniqueness of energy minimizers, $X^n$ will converge to the Archimedean process if the expected energy of any limit point $X$ of $X^n$ is at most $\pi^2/3$.
-By Fatou's Lemma and assumption \eqref{eqn:RSNconjecture} we have
+By bounded convergence theorem and assumption \eqref{eqn:RSNconjecture} we have

 The $\eps_n$-stationarity of $X^n$ implies $\eps$-stationarity of $X$ for all $\eps>0$, so

 and therefore for every partition $\Par = \{t_0 = 0, \ldots, t_k = 1\}$ we have

 \end{proof}